UW-GAC/aws_ami/Readme.md

-Here the attributes of an AMI supporting TOPMed at UW:
+Here are the attributes of an AMI supporting TOPMed at UW:

 >     1. Ubuntu server with appropriate security and ssh access
 >     2. Ubuntu packages supporting: